Generalized Median of Means Principle for Bayesian Inference: Discussion.

 \section{Discussion.}

 The proposed extension of the median of means principle to Bayesian inference yields a version of the posterior distribution possessing several desirable characteristics, such as (a) robustness, (b) valid asymptotic coverage and (c) computational tractability.
 In addition, the mode of this posterior distribution serves as a robust alternative to the maximum likelihood estimator.
 The computational cost of our method is higher compared to the usual posterior distribution as we need to solve a one-dimensional convex optimization problem to estimate the expected log-likelihood, however, the method is still practical and, unlike many existing alternatives with similar theoretical properties, can be implemented with many off the shelf sampling packages.
 As with many MOM-based methods, the main ``tuning parameter'' is the number of blocks $k$: while larger $k$ increases robustness, smaller values $k$ reduce the bias in the estimation of the likelihood.
 In many examples however, this bias is far from the worst case scenario, and we observed that in our simulations, the method behaves well even when the size of each ``block'' is small.
-As a practical rule of a thumb, we recommend setting $k\asymp \sqrt{N}$ if no prior information about the number of outliers is available.
+As a practical rule of a thumb, we recommend setting $k\asymp \sqrt{N}$ if no prior information about the number of outliers is available: this stems from the fact that in typical scenarios, this choice guarantees that the bias of the estimator $\wh L(\theta)$ does not dominate the stochastic error; see the discussion immediately following assumption \ref{ass:3B} for more details.
+If an upper bound $\m O$ on the number of outliers is known, then one should set $k = 2\m O$ to ensure that at least half of the blocks of the data will be contamination-free.
+As for the choice of the sequence $\Delta_n$, it suffices to set $\Delta_n = \log\log(n)$ for the main theoretical guarantees to hold.
+As for the practical choice, we provided additional guidance in section \ref{section:numerical}.